WeblateOrg/weblate/docs/admin/access.rst

 Private
     Visible and translatable only for selected users.
 Custom
-    :ref:`User management <manage-acl>` features will be disabled; by default all users are forbidden to performed any actions on the project.
+    :ref:`User management <manage-acl>` features are off; by default no users can do anything in any of the projects.
-    You will have to set up all the permissions using :ref:`custom-acl`.
+    All permissions are granted using :ref:`custom-acl`.

 :guilabel:`Access control` can be changed in the :guilabel:`Access` tab of the configuration (:guilabel:`Manage` ↓ :guilabel:`Settings`) of each respective